 For more information, please refer to the Credit for Prior Learning Policy and Procedure.
 Both this policy and the application form are available on the SITCM website.
-Alternatively, you can contact SITCM's Administration Office.

 Admission Requirements

 For admission to the Bachelor of Traditional Chinese Medicine (BTCM) applicants must: